michelin/kafkactl/README.md

         validation-type: <validation-type>
 ```

-The `property` field can be any connector configuration property.
+The `property` field can be any connector configuration property, or:

+- `name` for the connector name

 The `connector-class` field can be any valid connector class, such as `io.confluent.connect.jdbc.JdbcSinkConnector`.

 ##### Validation Constraint Types